antounes/antounes.github.io/_pages/about.md

 I'm a data scientist at [Jellyfish](https://www.jellyfish.com/en-us).
 From time to time, I give a hand on data engineering projects.\\
-I love math, I love data science, and I do my best to apply them to real-world scenarios.
+I love math, I love data science, and I do my best to apply both to real-world scenarios.

 More broadly, I'm a STEM enthusiast passionate about pattern discovery and how probability theory, statistics, and computer science combine to provide us with powerful frameworks for solving problems.
 My research interests include